hoetzgit/sunduration/README.md

                 #schema = schemas.wview.schema
                 schema = user.sunduration.schema_with_sunshineDur
        ```
-   4. Shutdown Weewx and update your database to bring in the new field.
+   4. Shutdown WeeWX and update your database to bring in the new field.
        ```python
        wee_database weewx.conf --reconfigure
        ```